Master of Science in Mathematics

 Final Examination

-A comprehensive written examination upon completion of the coursework and an oral examination upon completion of the thesis or professional paper are required for all degrees.
+A comprehensive written examination upon completion of the coursework or an oral examination upon completion of the thesis or professional paper are required for all degrees.